Driving Show – Friday 12:00 Noon

 This show demonstrates how well mules work to wagons and how well they are trained to both “lines” and voice command.

-It takes a lot of time, practice, with driving skills to make everything come together.
+A lot of time and practice, along with driving skills make everything come together for this event.
 As you watch this show you will soon learn how the driver gets the mules attention and also how he gets them to go in the direction he wants them to go.

 Classes three through nine, the mules and horses are hitched to wagons or carts.
 In class five, the ladies show the men how to drive.
 In class six notice how well the mules and drivers work together to back, cross obstacles, and turn in the correct direction.
 Please notice that the teams are matched in color, size, and uniformity.
 Now sit back and enjoy the afternoon show of skills and see how well these sometime stubborn animals show off just how smart they truly are.